Found 560 results

 The 2018 Washington State Legislature directed WSIPP to conduct a study of single-payer and universal health coverage systems.
 This interim report addresses several aspects of the study assignment.
 We discuss universal health care coverage and policies that promote it, define single-payer health care and examine how it differs from our current multi-payer system, examine the effects of single-payer systems on health care costs, and summarize the challenges of implementing single-payer systems.
 Our final report, due in June 2019, will address the remaining components of the study assignment.
 It will describe universal coverage and single-payer systems in other countries, and review evidence regarding differences across high-income countries in health care costs, health outcomes, access to care, and equity.

 The 2015 Washington State Legislature directed WSIPP to evaluate the effects of the College Bound Scholarship (CBS) program on education outcomes.
 The CBS program is an early commitment program that provides financial assistance to low-income undergraduate students.
 At public institutions, CBS covers full tuition and fees, plus a book stipend.
 Eligible students at corresponding private institutions receive the equivalent dollar value.
-To receive the scholarship, students must sign a pledge in middle school promising to graduate high school with at least a 2.0 GPA and no felony convictions, and apply for federal or state financial aid.
+To receive the scholarship, students must sign a pledge in middle school promising to graduate high school with at least a 2.0 GPA and no felony convictions and apply for federal or state financial aid.
 Students who complete the pledge requirements and have family incomes at or below 65% of the state median family income during college can receive their full CBS award.
 The program started in the 2007-08 academic year with the first CBS cohort entering college in the 2012-13 academic year.
 This report describes our findings of the effectiveness of the College Bound Scholarship program on education outcomes for students attending Washington public schools in middle school.
 We analyze the effects of pledge eligibility and signing the College Bound pledge in middle school, CBS eligibility at the end of high school, and CBS receipt in the first year of college on secondary and postsecondary outcomes at public institutions in Washington.
-A supplemental report will evaluate the effects of CBS on outcomes at private institutions and out-of-state colleges.
+In February 2019, we updated our main findings with a supplemental report using data from the National Student Clearinghouse’s StudentTracker service.
+This supplemental report evaluates the effects of the CBS program on enrollment and graduation across all institutions, including outcomes at private institutions in Washington and public and private institutions outside of Washington.

 The 2017 Washington State Legislature directed WSIPP to evaluate a new short-term foster care support program.
 The program allows licensed foster parents to access temporary and flexible short-term support services provided by organizations in their local communities, with the overall goal of supporting the parental efforts of the foster parents.
 The short-term support does not include overnight assistance.
 This new program is differentiated from existing services by being potentially available to any licensed foster parent, whereas existing case aide services have been almost exclusively available to foster parents for specific children with high-level needs.
 In this interim report, we briefly describe initial program implementation in two community-based non-profit organizations and outline WSIPP’s broad evaluation approach and potential data limitations.
 A final report is due to the legislature by June 30, 2020.
 The outcome evaluation will, to the maximum extent possible, assess the impact of the short-term support services on the retention of foster homes and the number of placements a foster child receives while in out-of-home care, as well as the return on investment to the state.